shanhhe/comp0240_aerorobotics_cw2_challenge_muti_drone/README.md

 ### Your Challenge

-We have created a competition style course with 4 different stages to complete one after another.
-For each of these stages, you need to consider the coordination of 5 drones.
+We have created a competition style course with 4 different scenario stages to complete one after another.

+For each of these stages 1 to 4, you need to consider the coordination of 5 drones using either a centrialised and decentrialised method of your choosing.
+The aim is to route 5 drones through each scenario stage.
+If you have technical challenges, an acceptable minimum number of drones is 3.

+In groups of 2, you will be investigating, developing and testing your algorithms in simulation.

 1. **Stage 1: Changing Formations**:
     - Implementing the formation flight algorithms which have the ability to changing the formation periodically whilst maintaining a circular trajectory.